Ozzy Osbourne: Early life

-John Michael Osbourne was born at the maternity hospital in Marston Green (then in Warwickshire) on 3 December 1948, and grew up in the Aston area of Birmingham (also then in Warwickshire).
+John Michael Osbourne was born on 3 December 1948 at the maternity hospital in Marston Green (demolished in the 1990s), which was then in its historic county Warwickshire.
+Osbourne grew up in the Aston (also then in Warwickshire) area of North-Central Birmingham.
 His mother, Lilian (née Unitt; 1916–2001), was a non-observant Catholic who worked at a Lucas factory.
 His father, John Thomas "Jack" Osbourne (1915–1977), worked night shifts as a toolmaker at the General Electric Company.
 Osbourne had three older sisters named Jean, Iris and Gillian, and two younger brothers named Paul and Tony.
 The family lived in a small two-bedroom home at 14 Lodge Road in Aston.
 Osbourne gained the nickname "Ozzy" as a child.
 He dealt with dyslexia at school.
 His accent was described as "hesitant Brummie".

 At the age of 11, Osbourne suffered sexual abuse from school bullies.
 He said he attempted suicide multiple times as a teenager.
 He participated in school plays, including Gilbert and Sullivan's The Mikado and H.M.S.
 Pinafore.
 Upon hearing the first hit single of the Beatles at age 14, he became a fan of the band and credited their 1963 song "She Loves You" with inspiring him to become a musician.
 In the 2011 documentary God Bless Ozzy Osbourne, Osbourne said that the Beatles made him realize that "[he] was going to be a rock star the rest of [his] life".

-Osbourne left school at the age of 15 and was employed as a construction site laborer, trainee plumber, apprentice toolmaker, car factory horn-tuner and slaughterhouse worker.
+Osbourne left school at the age of 15 and was employed as a construction site labourer, trainee plumber, apprentice toolmaker, car factory horn-tuner and slaughterhouse worker.
 At the age of 17, he was convicted of robbing a clothes shop, but was unable to pay the fine; his father also refused to pay it to teach him a lesson, resulting in Osbourne spending six weeks in Winson Green Prison.